Effective Date: March 06, 2003

 a.
 The General Counsel is responsible for the following:

-(1) Authorizing the use of arbitration in bid protests before the General Accountability Office and in contract disputes before the Armed Services Board of Contract Appeals; and
+(1) Authorizing the use of ADR in accordance with Express options, flexible alternative procedures, accelerated schedules, summary decisions, and status and other conferences, 4 CFR § 21.10(e) such as outcome prediction to resolve bid protests before the Government Accountability Office and the use of ADR such as arbitration or mediation to resolve contract disputes before the Armed Services Board of Contract Appeals; and

 (2) Consulting with the Attorney General about the appropriate use of binding arbitration prior to Agency use.